amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > > ## Solution
 > > `glob.glob` does one job, find filepaths, really well.
 > > It can't do other jobs, like count the number of subdirectories or find all the files that don't match a particular pattern.
+> > If you need to do additional filtering, counting, or other operations while you're are looping through the file system, `os.walk` is probably more useful.
 > {: .solution}
 {: .challenge}

 Expanding upon our previous efforts to gather up Quicktime files, we can amend our earlier os.walk and use what’s called a tuple to add a bunch of different media-specific file extensions to our endswith if statement.